 US economic uncertainty means bigger 'Black Friday' discounts

-This year's big post-Thanksgiving sales day -- a custom increasingly adopted in Europe and other markets -- comes amid lingering unease over the economy, despite still-low unemployment.
+The major sales day after Thanksgiving, a custom increasingly adopted in Europe and other markets, comes amid lingering unease over the economy this year.

-As a result, markdowns are expected to be especially deep, reflecting the pressure stores are under to lure US consumers jaded by still-high inflation for some goods and lingering effects from Covid pandemic upheaval.
+As a result, markdowns are expected to be especially deep, reflecting the pressure stores are under to lure US consumers jaded by still-high inflation for some goods and lingering effects from Covid-19 upheaval.

+"Black Friday" will be followed by the newer "Cyber Monday," as the sector seeks to entice bargain-hunters.

+On Friday, crowds swarmed through the doors of the Macy's department store in Manhattan when it opened at 6am (1100 GMT) after a symbolic countdown.

-Forecasters expect heavy consumer traffic.
-The National Retail Federation (NRF) predicts more than 182 million consumers will shop in stores and online over the shopping weekend.
+Forecasters expect heavy consumer traffic, with the National Retail Federation (NRF) predicting more than 182 million consumers will shop in stores and online over the weekend.

-"Retailers are concerned," Allen said.
-"They have been promoting 'Black Friday' deals over the last two weeks.
-They are trying to capture the consumers."

-Some shoppers in the know will hold off on major purchases until closer to Christmas.
+Some shoppers will hold off on major purchases until closer to Christmas.

-For consumers fixated on snagging the best deals, "it likely pays to hit the snooze button," advised a Wall Street Journal article that cited experts who recommended waiting until December for bigger markdowns.
+For those fixated on snagging the best deals, "it likely pays to hit the snooze button," advised a Wall Street Journal article.
+It cited experts who recommended waiting until December for bigger markdowns.

 - Picky consumers -